Djalma Dias: Football career

 During his career, Djalma Dias played for América Football Club - where he won the Rio state championship of 1960 -, Sociedade Esportiva Palmeiras, Clube Atlético Mineiro, Santos Futebol Clube and Botafogo de Futebol e Regatas, retiring in 1974 at the age of 35.

-He played 21 times for the Brazilian national team, but did not attend any major international tournament.
+He played 21 times for the Brazil national team, but did not attend any major international tournament.
 He died of cardiorespiratory arrest at the age of 50.

 Personal

 He was born in Rio de Janeiro and lived there all his life.
 One of Djalma Dias' sons, Djalminha, was also a footballer, a talented attacking midfielder who played for Deportivo de La Coruña, retiring in 2004.